 At a glance

 The complete abandoned-cart recovery funnel, stitched across your store and Mailchimp: carts abandoned (store side) → recovery emails sent → opened → clicked → orders recovered (back to store side).
-This is a cross-channel card, it joins the store’s cart and order data with Mailchimp’s send and engagement data so you can see the entire recovery path in one place rather than two disconnected halves.
+This is a cross-platform card, it joins the store’s cart and order data with Mailchimp’s send and engagement data so you can see the entire recovery path in one place rather than two disconnected halves.
 The point of the funnel view is that a single drop-off stage tells you exactly where the recovery is leaking, and each stage has a different fix.
 A drop between “abandoned” and “email sent” is a trigger or feed problem (the automation is not catching carts).
 A drop between “sent” and “opened” is a subject-line or deliverability problem.
 A drop between “opened” and “clicked” is a content or offer problem.
 A drop between “clicked” and “recovered” is a landing-page, checkout, or pricing problem on the store side.
 Abandoned-cart recovery is consistently one of the highest-ROI automations a store runs, so a leak anywhere in this funnel is directly recoverable revenue.

 Calculation